leanprover-community/NNG4/README.md

 and then click on the pop-up "Reopen in Container" which is shown when opening this project in VSCode.

-The game is then accessible at [localhost:3000/#/g/local/game](http://localhost:3000/#/g/local/game).
+You can then open [localhost:3000](http://localhost:3000) in a browser.

+After making changes to the code, you need to run `lake build` in a terminal and reload the web page inside the "Simple Browser".

 ### Codespaces

-If you open the repository in codespaces, it should open a "Simple Browser" which displays the game.
+If you open the repository in codespaces, it it should run the game locally in the background.
+You can open it for for example under "Ports" and clicking on

-#### Simple Browser

-To update the game, you have to run `lake build` in a terminal (make sure to be inside `~/game`).

-Afterwards you can reload the "Simple Browser".
-Unfortunately this seems to be extremely limited and will always put you back to the starting page.
+"Open in Browser".

+Note: You have to wait until `npm` started properly.
+In particular, this is after a message like
+`[client] webpack 5.81.0 compiled successfully in 38119 ms` appears.
+This might take a good while.

+As with devcontainers, you need to run `lake build` after changing any lean files and then reload the browser.

 ### Gitpod